-BFO is an Association deep rooted in history.
-The Association was founded in 1962 as the Ontario Beef Improvement Association (OBIA) and was first established to address the need for a unified voice for Ontario's beef industry.
-Later, in 1976, with growing concern to become a stronger lobby organization with government, and to align its name with the Canadian Cattlemen's Association, the Association transformed to become the Ontario Cattlemen's Association (OCA), a name that was sustained for 37 years.
+BFO is an organization deep-rooted in history.
+The organization was founded in 1962 as the Ontario Beef Improvement Association (OBIA) and was first established to address the need for a unified voice for Ontario's beef industry.
+Later, in 1976, with growing concern to become a stronger lobby organization with government, and to align its name with the Canadian Cattlemen's Association, the organization transformed to become the Ontario Cattlemen's Association (OCA), a name that was sustained for 37 years.

-Most recently, in 2013, the organization transitioned to become the Beef Farmers of Ontario to address the changing industry environment, and to enhance its visibility and strength with valued stakeholders.
+In 2013, the organization transitioned to become the Beef Farmers of Ontario to address the changing industry environment, be more inclusive and to enhance its visibility and strength with valued stakeholders.